-- 8.11.5 The need for intervention to prevent disturbance to the quarry will depend on the levels and patterns of public access on the affected land and how these relate to the places where shooting takes place, the times when it takes place and the extent to which the success of a shoot relies on the presence of quarry at a particular location and a particular time. - 6 Shooting sometimes takes place at times when other people are unlikely to be present and/or in places that are relatively undisturbed.
+- 8.10.6 Shooting sometimes takes place at times when other people are unlikely to be present and/or in places that are relatively undisturbed.
 The need for intervention in such instances will depend on whether quarry is likely to be disturbed by any change in patterns or levels of access as a result of the introduction of coastal access rights and subsequent trends in their use.
-It will not normally be necessary to manage access when shooting takes place in less visited areas or at quieter times of the day, or where there are suitable alternative times and locations which enable shooters to adapt to changes in the patterns and levels of public use. - 8.11.7 Visitors may cause quarry to leave an area where a shoot is planned to take place, if by passing through they disturb it.
+It will not normally be necessary to manage access when shooting takes place in less visited areas or at quieter times of the day, or where there are suitable alternative times and locations which enable shooters to adapt to changes in the patterns and levels of public use. - 8.10.7 Visitors may cause quarry to leave an area where a shoot is planned to take place, if by passing through they disturb it.
 This is most likely if they bring dogs and their dogs run freely.
 The location and density of suitable vegetation cover is also likely to be relevant; quarry will usually remain still in good cover, but are easily disturbed in poor cover where they feel more vulnerable.
 Visitors almost always prefer to follow clear routes with short vegetation; clear way-marking of the trail may therefore significantly reduce disturbance to quarry in dense cover adjacent to it.
-This may not in itself be sufficient to prevent disturbance from people's dogs. - 8.11.8 Disturbance is most critical in the twenty-four hours before a driven shoot where the timing of the shoot and the position of the guns and quarry are all predetermined to provide the best shooting conditions, and where business interests may depend on presenting sufficient birds to the guns.
+This may not in itself be sufficient to prevent disturbance from people's dogs. - 8.10.8 Disturbance is most critical in the twenty-four hours before a driven shoot where the timing of the shoot and the position of the guns and quarry are all predetermined to provide the best shooting conditions, and where business interests may depend on presenting sufficient birds to the guns.
 Driven shoots are less likely at the coast, but where they occur it may be necessary to take action to ensure that quarry is easy to locate and in such a position that it can be driven towards the guns.
-Alignment solutions